-If you’ve heard of Teterboro, Opa-locka or Fort Lauderdale Executive, then there’s a good chance you’ve at least considered flying private from New York to Miami (or you know someone who has!)
-It’s known that flying private allows you to customize departing and arriving locations due to the large amount of regional, domestic and executive airports enabled to service smaller jets.
+If you’ve heard of Teterboro, Opa-locka, or Fort Lauderdale Executive, then there’s a good chance you’ve at least considered flying private from New York to Miami (or you know someone who has!)
+It’s known that flying private allows you to customize departing and arriving locations due to a large amount of regional, domestic and executive airports enabled to service smaller jets.
 And there is arguably no other route with more executive airport options, from point A to point B, than New York to Miami.

 It all starts up north, with Teterboro airport in New York as arguably the most important in the states from a traffic and services standpoint and located only 10 miles north from Manhattan.
 Close from there, 33 miles north from midtown Manhattan is White Plains in Westchester County, only second to the aforementioned in popularity.
 So two important executive airports in New York.
 Let’s move on a little bit down south.

 Hanscom Field in Bedford Massachusetts is one of the largest general aviation airports in New England and is a great option for executive travelers with three FBOs at disposal.
 Danbury Municipal Airport in Connecticut is another frequented choice, offering a premium FBO and a complete overall Business Jet Center.
 Going to New Jersey?